CaiusMatei/MiniProjectSQL/README.md

    Contains methods for creating a user, a project, retrieving a user or project by name, and logging the amount of time a person spent working on a project.

-   Entity models used in the program are housed in the subdirectory called "Models."
+   Entity models used in the program are housed in the subdirectory called "SQLModels."
    UserModel.cs, ProjectModel.cs, and ProjectPersonModel.cs are all included.

    A folder called "DataAccess" houses the database structure.